Editor’s Note: Originally published on Sep. 29, 2020, updated on Mar. 9, 2023.

-- Monthly high-volume listing fee of $0.005 per ASIN for listings above the 100,000 free limit.
+- Monthly high-volume listing fee of $0.001 per ASIN for listings above the 1.5 mil. free limit.

 - Rental book service fee of USD $5.00, if applicable.

+Most booksellers are charged referral and closing fees only.
+Notice that the referral fee is charged based on the total sale price, which usually includes optional extras like gift wrapping.
 Unfortunately for booksellers, Managing Gift Options is not available for media products.
 So, gift wrapping is on you.

 When you’re trying to set your listing price, consider not just the margin you want, but also the markup you need.
 Whereas your margin reflects your profit based on selling price, your markup shows how well you’ve done based on your costs (real or anticipated), such as overheads and labor.

-For instance, Amazon UK sellers are now charged a Digital Services Tax on referral and other fees.
-This change was announced in March, and savvy sellers should have increased their markup this spring to reflect the changes.
+Your markup should also take into account things like upcoming fee changes.
+For instance, Amazon UK sellers are charged a 2% Digital Services Tax on referral and other fees since March 2020, and savvy sellers should be ready to adjust their markups to reflect changes like these.